hep-gc/docker/external_cloud/csv2/separated_containers/run_csv2/README.md

   The container is currently set up to run jobs on the otter testing cloud, but you can add or remove other clouds by pressing the "Clouds" tab at the top left of the csv2 web page, then pressing the "+" button that appears at the top left of the Clouds page.

-4. Update the condor_fqdn variable for your machine.

-Navigate to the Defaults menu on the csv2 web interface, and replace the condor_fqdn variable with either the public IP address or the fully-qualified domain name of the machine that the csv2 container is running on.

-5. Start up the condor container using docker-compose.
+4. Start up the condor container using docker-compose.

    First, ssh onto the machine on which you want to run condor (unless using the same machine as for csv2).
 If needed, clone this repo: